song682/bop-integration-catifized/README.md

+# Biomes O' Plenty Integraton - Catified

 A Minecraft 1.7.10 mod for making Biomes O' Plenty work better with other mods, as well as adding some personal tweaks.
 These interactions may been fixed in newer versions of Biomes O' Plenty, but not for 1.7.10.
 Every change can be enabled or disabled in the config file.

+Tweaked by dfdvdsf.

 ## **Changes**
 * General Tweaks